One of a Kind Experiential Safari Activities in Queen Elizabeth Park

-Maramagambo is a favorite with with birders but also with hikers that take the Bat Cave Trail leading them to a Bat Cave viewing area whith its resident pythons who gorge themselves on bats.
+Maramagambo is a favorite with birders but also with hikers that take the Bat Cave Trail leading them to a Bat Cave viewing area with its resident pythons who gorge themselves on bats.

-The viewing area was constructed by the American Center of Disease Control and it is designed for your protection.
+The viewing area was constructed by the American Center for Disease Control and it is designed for your protection.

 Experiential Safari Activities in the Park – Our Take:

 African Travelers in the 21st Century are looking beyond canned tours but for experiences that are beyond the everyday norm of safari tours.
 Some of the Experiential Safari Activities in Queen Elizabeth Park meet their criteria.

 As a leading Experiential Safari Tour Company in Uganda, we are always on the lookout for those special add-ons to a Safari for our clients.

 The Lion Tracking Research Project has received high accolades from our clients and so has the Banded Mongoose Project.